 Source: Bagenalstown Heritage Trial plaque.

-Below my photos taken in June 2021.
+Below are photos I took in June 2021.